ethereum/consensus-specs/specs/phase1/p2p-das.md

 #### Publishing

-To publish their work, proposers already put the shard block as a whole on a shard-block subnet.
+To publish their work, proposers propagate the shard block as a whole on a shard-block subnet.

 The proposer can fan-out their work more aggressively, by using the fan-out functionality of GossipSub: it may publish to all its peers on the subnet, instead of just those in its mesh.